Find Your Product's HS Code

 • Risk Assessment: Customs authorities use codes to identify high-risk shipments

 Always verify your HS code classification with your local customs authority before shipping.
-While our database provides accurate information, customs rulings can vary by jurisdiction and time.
+While our tool provides accurate information, customs rulings can vary by jurisdiction and time.

 How Knowing Your HS Code Can Save You Thousands in International Trade